45 Strategies that Support Young Dual Language Learners

 An Illinois Early Learning Project tipsheet for parents and caregivers.
 Children who know more than one language often benefit in school and later in life.
 Also, many parents and grandparents find that talking to older children about important life matters is easier if the children retain their home language skills.
-Also in Spanish, Polish, Chinese, Korean, Russian, Arabic, and French.
+Also available in Polish, Chinese, Arabic, and French.

 Author Linda Halgunseth writes a family-friendly article about how children have the ability to learn multiple languages.
 She explains the stages children go through when they learn a new language, describes the benefits of knowing more than one language, and suggests tips and ideas for parents to incorporate with their child to foster multi-language learning.